bionetslab/grn-confounders/README.md

 Then check whether the mean Jaccard Indices of the cmparison with the networks inferred from the entire data are stored in results/JI.
 The path names resolve as follows: TODO

 Run the jupyter-notebook ... located in the root directory to create line plots of the results.

-## Instructions on running tests on your own data
-TODO

-## Instructions on running tests with new methods
-To define custom algorithm wrappers, the user is referred to the script 'dummy_custom_' TODO, implementing the stub of a new method wrapper inheriting from NetwrokInferenceWrapper.py.
-For further instructions, please visit confinspect TODO and read the documentation and README.

 ## License
 GNU GPL